KatjaGlassConsulting/ApprovalBundle/README.md

 The daily and weekly hours are displayed.
 For this the daily working time per day needs to be specified per user.
 Typically, it might be 8h per week day.
 But there are very different situations, so someone might only work 4 days a week or less hours a day.

 If you do not use the "overtime" these settings are not required.
 But if you do, these values must then be set for every active user.
+Note that overtime is not supported for Kimai 2 (holiday/vacation are not considered).

 Additionally, working hours till an "end date" can be specified directly in the bundle settings.
 This enables different expected working times for different periods.
 A user might for example work 8h daily till 15.5.2023, then only 4h daily till 22.08.2023 and then again 8h daily from that day on.